sammancoaching/website/README.md

     docker ls

 or expanding the container in the Docker desktop user interface.

+## Contributing to the site
+You don't need to be a member of the Samman Technical Coaching Society to contribute to this website.
+We welcome pull requests with new materials for technical coaches.
+If you contribute, please include in the PR a contributor page for yourself.
+You'll need to add an entry in [_data/contributors.yml](_data/contributors.yml) and a new file under [society/contributors](society/contributors).
+Use your github handle as filename and key.
+If you don't have a github handle, choose another unique key.

+If you send a PR you can expect to be contacted by a member of the society who will help you to get your contribution merged and published on the site.

 ## Deploying to the live site
 When you push to the main branch, there is a github action that deploys the changes.